-Randiah Camille Green is a writer living in Tokyo, and enthusiast for offbeat travel and spooky things.
+Randiah Camille Green is a writer from Detroit, MI, USA, and enthusiast for offbeat travel and spooky things.
 She loves heavy metal and Tales from the Darkside.

 The sacred land of the Kamikawa Ainu in Hokkaido offers a peek into the way of life of Japan’s original people.